puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings_style.md

 For resource API types, follow the guidelines for standard resource types, but pass the heredoc or documentation string to a `desc` key in the data structure.
 You can include tags and multiple lines with the heredoc.
 Strings extracts the heredoc information along with other information from this data structure.

-The heredoc and documentation strings that Strings uses are bolded in this code example:
+The heredoc and documentation strings that Strings uses are called out in comments in this code example:

 {:.example}
 #### Resource API example